caverac/agd-doc/tutorial.rst

     # One phase training
     g.set('phase', 'one')

-Next, we set the signal to noise ratio (SNR) threshold below which AGD will not be allowed to include Gaussian functions in the model:
+Next, we set the signal-to-noise ratio (SNR) threshold below which AGD will not be allowed to include Gaussian components in the model:

 .. code-block:: python

     # threshold below which Gaussian components will not be fit
     g.set('SNR_thresh', 5.)

-Finally, we specify an initial guess for the $\alpha$ value [**how close does this have to be?] and begint he training process:
+Finally, we specify an initial guess for the math:`\alpha` value [**how close does this have to be?**] and begin the training process:

 .. code-block:: python